WOLFRAM INDUSTRIE

 ALUSTAR®

-Notwithstanding the dangers that slightly radioactive electrodes may pose, many welders in Europe and Asia continue to swear by “their red” WTh20.
+“Their red” WTh20 remains a go-to even now, for many welders in Europe and Asia.
+And this despite the dangers that slightly radioactive electrodes may present.
 Up to 4 percent by weight of thorium dioxide is added to alloys of the WTh type during production.
-Ignitability increases with a higher oxide content compared to pure tungsten.
+The higher the oxide content, the more ignitable the substance, compared to pure tungsten.

 Thoriated tungsten is used wherever a stable electron exit is essential: in plasma spraying, electron beam sources and also welding (see above).